EPCCed/edat/docs/protecting_shared_data.md

 ```

-The code snippet illustrates this, where there are two processes, and process zero schedules a persistent task.
+The code snippet illustrates this, where there are two processes, and process zero submits a persistent task.
 Process zero then allocates _shared_data_ and fires the address of this (_EDAT_ADDRESS_) to itself.
 The task is only executed by a worker on process zero when both this _data_ event and a _values_ event are received.
 But crucially regardless of whether any other _values_ events are received by process zero whilst this task is running, another instance of the task will not run until the task fires the _data_ event to itself.
 This way of consuming and re-firing events are a way in which the programmer can protect critical sections of code.

 For a finer grained approach it would also be possible to use the _edatWait_ call, where a tasks waits for an event and then when it leaves the critical section fires this event to itself.